 Temperature: Does not have any specific temperature requirements but avoid temperatures below 50 degrees.

 Watering: Water when the top 75% of soil is dry.
 Water thoroughly by letting the water drain through the bottom, empty the saucer of any water.
-This plant can benefit from using filtered watered and leaving out water at least 24 hours before using.
+This plant can benefit from using filtered watered or leaving out water at least 24 hours before using.

 Humidity: Average home humidity